ipsy-md/docs/docs/cluster/cecile/slurm.md

     ```

-    Let's understand `squeue` output:
+    Let's understand the `squeue` output:

-    - `JOBID`: Indentification number of your job
+    - `JOBID`: Job indentification number
-    - `PARTITION`: Name of partition your jobs are currently using
+    - `PARTITION`: Name of the partition your jobs are currently using
     - `NAME`: Name you gave to your job
     - `USER`: Your username
-    - `ST`: Status of your job:
+    - `ST`: Status of your job
-    - `R`: running job
+    - `R`: A running job
-    - `PD`: pending job, it is waiting for resources to be freed
+    - `PD`: A pending job, it is waiting for resources to be freed
-    - `IDLE`: idled job, something might be wrong with your scripts or your in the scirpt for submitting jobs check the error logs.
+    - `IDLE`: An idled job, something might be wrong with your scripts or your in the scirpt for submitting jobs check the error logs
     - `TIME`: Time since the job started running
     - `NODES`: Number of nodes
-    - `NODELIST` : Nodes name
+    - `NODELIST` : Node name